rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 - **Centroid:** arithmetic mean of multi-dimensional input `$$x^\text{centroid} =\sum_{i=1}^n x_i / n $$`
 - **Center of gravity:** weighted mean of multi-dimensional input  `$$x^\text{center of gravity} = \sum_{i=1}^n w_i x_i / \sum_{i=1}^n w_i $$`

+> [!TIP±
-The centroid is used when each point has equal importance, the center of gravity is used when each point carries a different weight (e.g. order volume, revenue, visit frequency).
+> The centroid is used when each point has equal importance, the center of gravity is used when each point carries a different weight (e.g. order volume, revenue, visit frequency).

 ---